 Overview of endpoint detection and response

-The Windows Defender ATP endpoint detection and response capabilities provides near real-time actionable advance attacks detections, enables security analysts to effectively prioritize alerts, unfold the full scope of a breach and take response actions to remediate the threat.
+Windows Defender ATP endpoint detection and response capabilities provide advanced attack detections that are near real-time and actionable.
+Security analysts can prioritize alerts effectively, gain visibility into the full scope of a breach, and take response actions to remediate threats.

 Inspired by the "assume breach" mindset, Windows Defender ATP continuously collects behavioral cyber telemetry.
-This includes process information, network activities, deep optics into the kernel and memory manager, user login activities, registry and file system changes and others.
-This information is stored for six months, enabling an analyst to travel back in time to the starting point of an attack and pivot in various views and approach an investigation through multiple possible vectors.
+This includes process information, network activities, deep optics into the kernel and memory manager, user login activities, registry and file system changes, and others.
+The information is stored for six months, enabling an analyst to travel back in time to the start of an attack.
+The analyst can then pivot in various views and approach an investigation through multiple vectors.